 A drug that passes the approval procedure is approved for five years.
 After that, the pharmaceutical company can apply for an extension, which is unlimited, provided there are no safety concerns.
 The cost of the drug is covered by the SHI funds from the time of approval.
-For the first year, the price of the drug is set by the pharmaceutical company alone.
+For the first six months, the price of the drug is set by the pharmaceutical company alone.

 Early benefit assessment

 New drugs are usually more expensive than drugs already established on the market; pharmaceutical companies usually justify this with the high development costs and better performance of these new drugs compared to the existing ones.
 However, the budgets of health care systems are limited and there have always been reasonable doubts as to whether new drugs are per se better than those on the market.
 Therefore, on 1 January 2011, a procedure was introduced in Germany based on the Act on the Reform of the Market for Medicinal Products (AMNOG), in which the actual patient-relevant benefit of a new drug is compared with that of an established drug or treatment strategy.